 If you’re on a budget and get to visit in May, attend the ‘Orange Festival’.
 It’s one of the many popular things to do in Dresden and an annual tradition.
 Over winter, nearly 80 decorative orange trees are kept in the orangery but over the warmer months, they take their original place.

 Back when the Zwinger was built, those trees were pure decadence as they had to be imported all the way from Italy and cost a fortune each.
 Hence, they were a bold display of the King’s fortune.

-art.
-The collection is constantly rotating, with about 750 paintings on display
+Conjoined with Zwinger’s Palace is one of the world’s most impressive collections of Italian, Dutch, Spanish, and Flemish Renaissance art.
+The collection is constantly rotating, with about 750 paintings on display at any given time.

 Waltz through art history as you explore rooms and halls full of work by internationally renowned artists like Rembrandt, van Eyck, Rubens, Titian, Raphael, Vermeer, and tons more.